-Data security and client confidentiality is everything for law firms.
-But do you know for certain that you are properly defending your legal practice from ransomware, hackers, and attackers?
+Data security and client confidentiality is everything for businesses.
+But do you know for certain that you are properly defending yourself from ransomware, hackers, and attackers?
 Vulnerabilities like out-dated software, improper firewalls, and unacceptable password storage are just a few well-known security holes.
 However, email hacks, spoofs, and phishing attacks often slip by and sell client data on the dark web without employees noticing.
 What would happen if your business was compromised?
 Would your clients still trust you with their sensitive data?

 What is the Dark Web?